Target website stumbles on Cyber Monday, rivals out of stock

 Retail stocks including Amazon (AMZN.O), Wal-Mart, Target and Macy's Inc (M.N) fell between 1 and 3 percent on Monday.

-Data from RetailNext showed overall in-store sales from Thursday to Sunday fell 4.7 percent, with customer traffic down 5.1 percent .
+Data from RetailNext showed overall in-store sales for Thursday and Friday fell 1.5 percent, with roughly the same number of customers shopping but spending less.

 On Target's website, www.target.com, some shoppers looking for bargains were greeted with an error message: "So sorry, but high traffic's causing delays.
 If you wouldn't mind holding, we'll refresh automatically & get things going ASAP."